vchrombie/grimoirelab-toolkit/CONTRIBUTING.md

 - **Good:** Fix tooltips and hover states in mini pipeline graph and builds dropdown.

 The first example is too focused on implementation details.
-The user doesn’t care that we changed CSS and HTML, they care about the end result of those changes.
+The user doesn’t care that we changed CSS and HTML, they care about the result of those changes.

 - **Bad:** Strip out `nil`s in the Array of Commit objects returned from `find_commits_by_message_with_elastic`
 - **Good:** Fix 500 errors caused by Elasticsearch results referencing garbage-collected commits